 Cutaneous syphilis and its symptoms

-• Lumpy.
+• Tuberculate.

-• Gummy.
+• Gummous.

 • Erythema.

 Each of these formations has its own characteristics and is localized in different parts of the body.
-Depending on this, the symptoms of tertiary syphilis will also be determined.
+Depending on this, the symptoms of tertiary syphilis will be determined.

 Tuberous syphilides

 At the very beginning of the disease, tiny nodules appear, the diameter of which does not exceed 3 mm.
-Gradually, they begin to increase in size.
+Gradually they begin to increase in size.
 Over time, ulcers will appear in their place.
 After healing, scars remain.

 Experts distinguish several types of tubercular syphilides:

-Gummy syphilides
+Gummous syphilides

 Read also on the topic